 void OnCollisionEnter(Collision _) => isGrounded = true;

 This is a real improvement.
-But it’s also a tutorial-sized example — one action, one state — and tutorial examples have a way of looking fine until you give them more to do.
+But it’s a tutorial-sized example — one action, one state — and those have a way of looking fine until you give them more to do.

 Let’s give it more to do.
 Suppose the character also needs to crouch and attack: